animal-tree/Writing-stuff-2/Theories/Photons.md

 Perhaps sunlight and tested experiment light sources satisfy this criterium, in which case we have a solid unification of photons/quantum mechanics/field theory with SR/GR.

 However, that seems unlikely, since why would photons always be evenly spaced out, especially with sunlight.

+Maybe their phases align when they interact with the slits.